 For the evening, my cousins kept me guessing about their plans.
 At around 4 o’ clock, they asked me to get ready.
 I was still guessing.
 We walked up to the Punnamada Kayal.
 Another famous houseboat hub.
 Something very authentic and simple had been arranged for me.
 A man brought his small canoe near us and asked us to get on it.
 The Kayal (backwater) is vast and the famous boat ride during Onam festival is also held here.
 But the part close to our house is narrow.
 We sat on the canoe and began our ride.
 Our boatman was a very jolly person with all smiles while he hummed few tunes of the local songs.
 My cousin tried the oar through the water.
 What seemed easy wasn’t all that easy.
 The boatman helped him and he managed to do some rough kayaking.
 Now it was my turn.
 I sat near the corner and tried the oar.
 It was the first time I was holding the oar in my hand.
 The boatman assisted me and I managed to make some ripples in the water.

 On our ride, we saw sprawling green fields with the rays of the setting sun resting on them.
-There were shining grass blades, storks flying across the fields, far houses and trees that had their own secret stories.
+There were shining grass blades, storks flying across the fields, far away houses and trees that had their own secret stories.
 We reached back our starting point.
 It’s never easy to leave the water.
 The smaller the boat, the closer you are to water.
 I felt the coolness and calmness of the water addictive.
 But, I had to leave it.

 Tracing History at Krishnapuram Palace

 The next morning unfolded with a historic site visit.
 Sometimes I had mentioned being interested in historic heritage places and my cousins planned this exclusive trip for me to the famous Krishnapuram palace.
-After a journey of about 45 minutes, we reached this part of Kayamkulam where the palace was located on the top of a small hill.
+After a journey of about 45 minutes, we reached this part of Kayamkulam where the palace is located on the top of a small hill.
 The grand structure of the palace took us back in time and the scenes of the historic Malayalam films played before my eyes.
 The palace which is around 3 centuries old has a mixed architecture of the modern and the medieval period.

-We were fascinated by the stone and wood sculptures, bronzes, copies of Mural paintings, coins, megalithic remains, stone inscription and such historically and archaeologically important objects that were kept for display.
+We were fascinated by the stone and wood sculptures, bronzes, Mural paintings, coins, megalithic remains, stone inscription and such historically and archaeologically important objects that were kept for display.
 It had pent roofs and dorma windows which had their own tales to tell.
 The pond in the backyard was quite intriguing.
 The best part was the mural paintings.
 Though old, the intricate works on them caught everyone’s attention.
 There were small and big sculptures which seemed to be the characters come down from the paintings itself.
 This palace cum museum catered to our fancy of the royal period of the region.

 The Temple and the Statue at Karumadi

 By the time it was 4 o clock, we reached a luscious green place known as Karumadi.
 I held my breath seeing the structure of the temple, simple yet beautiful with a small natural pond close by.
-The famous statue of Lord Buddha was also close by.
+The famous statue of Lord Buddha is also close by.
 Shielded in a miniature temple structure, the black granite structure has it’s left side missing.
 It is a rare structure to be found in this part of India as there are very few followers of Buddhism in Kerala.
 But with the presence of this statue, Kerala truly lives up to its reputation of being the cradle of religion in the country.
 We were told that the locals believe that the statue has divine healing powers.
 The locals seek miraculous treatment from ailments from the statue.

 That’s why they say Kerala is an artist’s paradise.

 It was a tiresome day.
 But I was not yet ready to reach back home so soon.
 I wanted more of the water!
 We drove straight to the beach again.
 My cousins who were the locals here were as fond of the beach as I was.
 We parked the car in the hasty and crowded parking lot of the beach.
-I followed them to a beachside restaurant.
+I followed them to a beach-side restaurant.
 We settled down on the shaded terrace to have something spicy.
 The Hindi speaking attendant uttered the name of the dishes in Malayalam.
 We was well trained we must say.
 We ordered fish fry, oysters, and kappa with coconut water.
 We asked for “Kallu” but we were disappointed.
 The breeze from the sea was blowing softly and the roar of the waves could be heard in the intervals of our conversation.
 I was not much of a seafood lover.
 But I truly relished the plump fish and fleshy oysters on my platter with the kappa beautifully balancing the taste.
 The locals also told me about a trek to Lakshmi Hills but we were cramped on time hence decided to do that some other time.

 The noises on and around the beach began to die down.
 Most of the sea was pitch dark now.
 Small lights here and there and of course the moon.. it was time to go back home.